Installing OpenSanctions open source code

-In any case, you will need to check out the OpenSanctions application from its repository to your computer:
+In any case, you will need to check out the OpenSanctions repository which houses the zavod application to your computer:

 $ git clone https://github.com/opensanctions/opensanctions.git